4 Tips for Fixing Salty Sauerkraut & Making Sure it Doesn’t Happen Again

 Use high-quality salt

 Himalayan Pink Salt and Redmond’s Real Salt are mineral-rich salts that contain a bit less sodium and impart a greater depth of flavor to foods.
-Avoid iodized salt and salts that include anti-caking agents, both of which are often found in table salt and some kosher salts.
+Avoid iodized salt and salts that include anti-caking agents, often in table salt and some kosher salts.

 How much salt should you use

-Most recipes recommend a 2.0-2.5% of salt brine in relation to the weight of the sliced cabbage mixture.
-However, there is much documentation that shows a lower level of 1.5% salinity will still make a successful batch of sauerkraut.
+Most recipes recommend a 2.0-2.5% of salt brine to the weight of the sliced cabbage mixture.
+However, much documentation shows a lower level of 1.5% salinity will still make a successful batch of sauerkraut.

 It also depends on your taste preference too